 -

-A ‘daddy month’ (four weeks) of non-transferable parental leave, to be taken at any point in the baby’s first year
+A ‘daddy month’ (four weeks) of non-transferable parental leave, to be taken within the baby’s first year - ideally solo, when the mother returns to work

-There should be a Paternity Allowance for other fathers/second parents, similar to the Maternity Allowance currently available for mothers ineligible to maternity leave.
+There should be a Paternity Allowance for self-employed fathers/second parents, similar to the Maternity Allowance currently available for mothers ineligible to maternity leave.

 Why change is needed